Skip to content

 Once you adopt that way of thinking:

-- You stop carrying the weight of other people’s opinions.
+• You stop carrying the burden of what others say.

 And that’s when things begin to click.
 That’s when life starts to feel truly your own.